Node-In-Layers/nil-core/README.md

 ## Systemic Architecture

-After an extensive development career looking for the best methods, and trying to keep up with the rate of change, eventually one will stumble upon the reality that nearly systems follows predictable structures.
+After an extensive development career looking for the best methods, and trying to keep up with the rate of change, eventually one will stumble upon the reality that nearly systems follow predictable structures.
 One of these structures follows the natural course of how a parts within a system works together, as well as where the complicated and easy parts are.
 The trouble in most systems is that complexity and known troublesome code concepts are embedded throughout the application rather than putting them in well-defined areas that can be understood and maintained.

 A well organized system tends to be defined in "layers", where parts of the system are designed to speak to certain other parts of the system.